 Grief Share is a 13-week support group designed to provide a safe, caring environment for men and women who are grieving the loss of a loved one.
 Grief experts will provide quality biblical teaching about the reality and nature of grief, what to expect, and how to navigate with hope.
 Our facilitators are eager to walk alongside you as you learn and heal.
 Contact the church office at (423) 892-9313 with any questions.
-Sessions will begin Tuesday, March 12, from 6:30 - 8:30 pm at Concord Baptist Church.
+Sessions began Tuesday, March 12, and are from 6:30 - 8:30 pm at Concord Baptist Church.
 Participants will receive a workbook for $10.
 Register here.
+You are able to join this group at any time.

 On April 5-6, 2019, Come experience practical teaching in a safe and supportive community as we work to equip families, churches, and professionals to better serve children impacted by adoption and foster care.
 This two day event is a simulcast of the LIVE event in Nashville, TN.
 This is event is free to you.